devopsdays Chicago - Propose

 - No third-party submissions: This is a small community-driven event, and speakers need to be directly engaged with the organizers and attendees.
 If a PR firm or your marketing department is proposing the talk, you’ve already shown that as a speaker you’re distant from the process.

 - No vendor pitches: As much as we value vendors and sponsors, we are not going to accept a talk that appears to be a pitch for your product.
-You can demo at your table or during Open Spaces.
+If you’d like to demo your product or service, you should sponsor the event and demo it at your table.